-You should leave the conditioner for an even longer time if your hair is somehow damaged or dry.
+You should leave the conditioner for an even longer time if your hair is somewhat damaged or dry.
 By doing this, the conditioner acts like a mask.
 You can now wash off, dry out, and style your hair as before.
 Resultantly, you’ll be able to do well with less amount of styling product as the hair is less arid and more receptive.

-Apply A Suitable Clarifying Shampoo Once Every Fortnight Or Month
+Apply A Suitable Clarifying Shampoo Every 2-4 Weeks

 Buildup from conditioner, styling products, or sweat is unavoidable, regardless of whether you Co-Wash, or shampoo your hair.
 You can decide how frequently you should clarify your hair based on your experiments.

 Mostly, once every fortnight or month would do fine without causing your hair to dry out.
 If you still feel your hair is weighed down with a biweekly clarifying, you should alternate between shampooing and Co-Washing, as needed.

 This way, you harness the advantages of Co-Washing with improved hair volume.

 Who Should Avoid Co-Washing?

 People with straight and fine hair do not need to try Co-Washing.
-Also, the ones who have dermatitis or oily scalp should stay away from this procedure.
+Also, if you have dermatitis or oily scalp should stay away from this procedure.

 As the stylists say; Co-Washing alone cannot correctly cure either condition.
 In these conditions, Jeannette Graf, a dermatologist based in New York City, suggests you follow your regular shampoo-then-conditioning hair care routine.